microsoft/cloudsqlworkshop/cloudsqlworkshop/06_Manage_and_Optimize_AzureSQLMI/readme.md

     In SSMS, expand your database you deployed earlier in this module.
 Right-click on **Query Store** and select **Top Resource Consuming Queries**.
 You will see a report showing the top resource consuming queries just like you can in SQL Server.

+6. Run the following query from SSMS:

+    ```tsql
+    EXEC sp_readerrorlog;
+    ```

+    You can read the SQL Server ERRORLOG just like SQL Server.
+Note: there are many events are may not be relevant to you and are events logged as part of managing the service.

 ### Create a SQL Agent Job

 Like SQL Server, Azure SQL Managed Instance allows you to create and schedule SQL Agent jobs.
 Let's create a SQL Agent job that runs CHECKDB on the database you created in Exercise 6.2.